IDNI/parser/README.md

 effortlessly evolve the syntax of Tau language as we wished without the need to maintain very complex C++ code.
 We chose the Earley parsing algorithm because it is capable of parsing any context free language while remaining efficient even in the presence of ambiguities in the grammar.

-To make it even easier to define grammars, we created TGF (or the Tau Grammar format), an EBNF-like language for describing boolean grammars and included a `tgf` tool which takes a grammar described in a TGF file and generates C++ code of the corresponding parser.
+To make it even easier to define grammars, we created TGF (or the Tau Grammar Format), an EBNF-like language for describing boolean grammars and included a `tgf` tool which takes a grammar described in a TGF file and generates C++ code of the corresponding parser.
 It can also help debug the grammar.